Shohan494/blog-jahin-project/README.md

 - Sir's suggestions to use - cookie, ajax, server, session, mvc

+- basic info about admin - we have manually entered the row through query/dbms

 ####

 - for later:
     - when sign up, also insert for user_profile
+    - alike profile update in settings, email field validation

     - using controller for routing( which link or page will go where, will call which page or function)
     - in comments table, there is user id and also author id - if needed will fix it